Photos made by Liat Aharoni for No Silence on Race’s Periphery exhibition and documentary. In collaboration with the Ontario Jewish Archives, 2021.

 The SHVILIM team was selected through a competitive process.

-As a commissioned pilot program, SHVILIM is one of many initiatives that OAC has under development for understanding and engaging in anti-oppression work in the sector.
+As a commissioned pilot program, it is one of several initiatives that the OAC has supported for engaging with equity, diversity, inclusion, and accessibility work in the sector.

 Why is this initiative being carried out at this time?